Even-degeneracy of a random graph: Preliminaries

 holds for all $i$. \end{definition} \begin{corollary} Under the same setting as in \cref{lemma:AlmostUniform}, if $(A_1,\dots,A_r)$ is $\eta$-transformed instead of $\eta$-layered, we can still conclude that $(Y_1,\dots,Y_r)$ is $re^{-2\eta p^*}$-uniform. \end{corollary}

-The following three lemmas will be crucially used to prove a number of results in \cref{sec:uw-removal,sec:algorithm}.
+The following three lemmas will be used to prove a number of results in \cref{sec:uw-removal,sec:algorithm}.
 These results imply that, after revealing some partial information in the removal procedure, we still have enough randomness in the remaining graph.
+In particular, since we need to reveal the degree parities of certain vertices during the procedure, we will use \cref{lem:Y-epsUniform,lem:evensumepsUniform} to show that the resulting distribution of the graph is close to the original distribution.
+In the main proof, these two lemmas will be applied with the Bernoulli random variables $X_1,\dots,X_t$ being the indicator variables of vertex pairs in $\binom{V}{2}$ (or potential edges as defined later) and the parity vectors $\vec Y,\vec Z$ being the degree parities of vertices.

 \begin{lemma} Let $X_1,\dots,X_t$ be Bernoulli random variables (not necessarily independent or having the same law).
 Let $1\le k<t$ and $T:=\{k+1,\dots,t\}$.
 Suppose the random variables $\vec{X} :=(X_1,\dots,X_{k})$ and $\vec X':=(X_{k+1},\dots,X_t)$ are independent.